Lightning-AI/pytorch-lightning/docs/source/advanced/optimized_multi_gpu.rst

 The technique can be found within `DeepSpeed ZeRO <https://arxiv.org/abs/1910.02054>`_ and `ZeRO-2 <https://www.microsoft.com/en-us/research/blog/zero-2-deepspeed-shattering-barriers-of-deep-learning-speed-scale/>`_, however the implementation is built from the ground up to be pytorch compatible and standalone.
 Sharded Training allows you to maintain GPU scaling efficiency, whilst reducing memory overhead drastically.
-In short, expect normal linear scaling, and significantly reduced memory usage when training large models.
+In short, expect near-normal linear scaling (if your network allows), and significantly reduced memory usage when training large models.

 Sharded Training still utilizes Data Parallel Training under the hood, except optimizer states and gradients are sharded across GPUs.
 This means the memory overhead per GPU is lower, as each GPU only has to maintain a partition of your optimizer state and gradients.

 The benefits vary by model and parameter sizes, but we've recorded up to a 63% memory reduction per GPU allowing us to double our model sizes.
-Because of extremely efficient communication, these benefits in multi-GPU setups are almost free and throughput scales well with multi-node setups.
+Because of efficient communication, these benefits in multi-GPU setups are almost free and throughput scales well with multi-node setups.

 It is highly recommended to use Sharded Training in multi-GPU environments where memory is limited, or where training larger models are beneficial (500M+ parameter models).